chingu-voyages/roundtable-andresc-presentations/normalization/normalization.md

 - Every table should be in 2NF
 - Every non-key attribute in a table should depend on a key, the whole key and nothing but the key

+A more formal defintion:

+- Each non prime attribute in a table should depend on every candidate key, it should never depend on part of a candiadate key and it should never depend on other non prime attributes

 ### Solution

 | player_id  | skill_level |